tomtidswell/sei-buddle/README.md

 # sei-group-project
-Sim!!!
-Sim, Sheema and Tom - Sheema 2 group again
+a General Assembly project by Sim, Sheema and Tom